nprice1/blog/content/post/typescript-react-redux-chat.md

 Here is what each of those commands is doing:

-1. `npm init`: This creates a package.json file in your project and asks various quesitons about the project you are writing, like the package name and the current version.
+1. `npm init`: This creates a `package.json` file in your project and asks various questions about the project you are writing, like the package name and the current version.
+** MAKE SURE YOU USE THE NAME type-script-server OR THE IMPORTS IN OUR CLIENT WON'T WORK **
 2. `npm install --save-dev ...`: This installs all of the packages that come after it as dev dependencies.
 Since we aren't publishing this module, we are only using dev dependencies.
 3. `npm link`: This adds a symlink in the current project so that it can be used in other projects locally.
 We need this because our chat client project is going to be using some files from this server project.
 When we setup our client, we will be calling npm link again in order to setup the symlink so the chat client can use our server code.
-4. `mkdir src`: Makes a new src/ directory in your project where we will be adding our code.
+4. `mkdir src`: Makes a new `src/` directory in your project where we will be adding our code.

 Now we need to create a new `tsconfig.json` file in the directory that looks like this: